annegautham/annegautham.github.io/src/content/notes/robotic_manipulation/02-foundations.md

 **Total = 7 DOFs**

 Another way of thinking about it is by supposing you 'fix' your hand to a grounded surface, like a table.
 Since your arm can still move, it must have more than 6 degrees of freedom.
 In particular, it can only move in one way, so 6 + 1 is 7.

+From Grubler's formula, we have N = 5, m = 6, J = 7 => $6(5 - 1 - 7) + \sum_{i=1}^J f_i = 7$, so sum of freedoms provided by the joints is 25.
+In addition, constaints imposed by joints is $6\cdot4 - 7 = 17$.

+## Spaces and Representations

+Charts are local, better to handel some singularities, multiple charts are called an 'atlas'.
+Singular points are those where some properties are not well defined.
+In general, we describe space with more numbers than needed, and subject them to constraints.

+## Types of Constraints

+If there are N coordinates, and k independent holonomic constraints, it reduce an n-dim C-space to n-k dof.
+Pfaffian constraints are constraints on velocity, such as $A(\theta)\ddot \theta = 0$.
+Nonholonomic if constraints on velocity don't restrict configuration constraints.

+Task space is teh space in which a task is most naturally represented - independent of robot.
+Workspace is specification of space reachable of robot.

+Implicit (more #), Explicit (less #, minimal description)

+Given a diff-drive robot: how many holonomic constraints k and nonholonomic constraints m are on it given non-slip...

+1. Controls on robot (2), the wheel speeds.
+2. There are 3 velocity constraints (Pffafian)...
+3. How many are holonomic / how many are nonholonomic...

+- 1 nonholonomic, 2 holonomic